algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 Default

-If you have a mnemonic secret loaded into `process.env.ACCOUNT_MNEMONIC` then you can call the following to get that private key loaded into an account object:
+If you have a mnemonic secret loaded into `process.env.MY_ACCOUNT_MNEMONIC` then you can call the following to get that private key loaded into an account object:
 ```typescript
 const account = await mnemonicAccountFromEnvironment('MY_ACCOUNT', algod)
 ```